dhinojosa/scala-implicits-katacoda/01_scala_implicit_values/step6.md

-Now we can rewrite the previous step with an `implicit` notice by doing so, we do not have to explicitly set the `ExecutionContext` for every little thing it is assumed that we are using the `executionContext` that is defined in the value `executionContext`.
-Compare and contrast the differences between this step and the previous step for understanding.
+Now we can rewrite the previous step with an `implicit` notice by doing so; we do not have to set the `ExecutionContext` explicitly.
+Every time we have a method that requires an `ExecutionContext`, we use the `executionContext` that is bound implicitly  Compare and contrast the differences between this step and the previous step for deeper understanding.

 <pre class="file" data-filename="src/MyApp.scala" data-target="replace">
 package com.xyzcorp;